Beckhoff-USA-Community/FileAndCSVWriter_WithAdvancedFeatures/README.md

 # Special Features
 Auto Header Generation.

-Auto Folder creation of folder does not exist.
+Auto Folder creation if folder does not exist.

 High speed writing up to maximum TwinCAT tick speed.
 Data is buffered between hard drive writes.
 User does not have to do anything to take advantage of this.